-The Bachelor of Science in Animation with a concentration in Character Animation is designed to provide students the knowledge and understanding of 2-D and 3-D asset creation, materials, textures, pipeline workflows and integration, designing and developing both visual effects assets and finalizing scenes for both film and games in the Computer Animation industry.
-The knowledge learned will qualify students for entry-level positions in the computer animation film and game industries as Visual Effects, Compositing, Rotoscoping and Matchmoving Artists.
-Besides the degree program's strong 3-D computergraphics focus, students will build other skills in peripheral media and complete digital courses that will enhance their opportunities in related fields.
-In addition to technical proficiency and creative development, the curriculum helps students develop critical thinking, problem-solving, and analytical skills that contribute to life learning and provide tools that will help sustain a long and productive professional career in the computer animation and entertainment and media industry.
+The Bachelor of Science in Animation with a concentration in Character Animation is designed to provide students the knowledge and understanding of storytelling using 3-D character animation geared for both film and games within the Computer Animation industry.
+The Character Animation concentration is designed based on current industry trends and pipelines used in both films and games.
+The knowledge learned will qualify students for entry-level positions in the computer animation film and game industries as character animators or character technical artists.

+Besides the degree program's strong 3-D character animation focus, students will build other skills from various other departments, such as asset creation and visual effects.
+In addition to the technical proficiency and creative development, the curriculum helps students develop critical thinking, problem-solving, and analytical skills that contribute to lifelong learning and provide tools that will help sustain a long and productive professional career in computer animation and the entertainment and media industry.